Data of Home Constructions in the US and Future Outlook

 Moreover, when applying the generally accepted business cycle model (below), we can also infer our current position within the business cycle.
 As illustrated below by Fidelity, USA is currently in the mid-to-late section of the business cycle due to monetary policy tightening, moderate economic growth, and credit tightening.
 It is also logical to assume that as new constructions enter the market and increase supply, prices are bound to stabilize.
 Additionally, as global trade normalizes, we can assume some of the supply chain problems will abate.

 I will be using industry knowledge mentioned above and the datasets I extracted from the United States Census Bureau to find construction trends in the United States for the past 2 years.
-I will extrapolate investors' guide on how to navigate the real estate market for the next 1-3 years.
+Then, I will extrapolate investors' guide on how to navigate the real estate market for the next 1-3 years.
 I will attempt to find specific regions in the United States primed for real estate investments and determine whether flipping, short-term rentals, or long-term rentals will be more profitable for the next 1-3 years.

 NOTE: This research only pertains to single-family (one unit) homes in the United States and is targeted at investors looking to buy, not build.